juks/iso-8583-socket-queue/README.md

 SocketQueue is known to work fine with SmartVista POS processing system.

 ## Signals
 SocketQueue treats well the TERM, INT and HUP signals.
 It gracefully quits on TERM/INT and resets the stats on HUP signal.
-To force process exit give it a KILL signal.
+To force process termination, give it a KILL signal.

 ## Reporting Bugs
 Please report bugs in the Github issue tracker: https://github.com/juks/SocketQueue/issues